pearpages/javascript-patterns/README.md

 > For me it's all about the factories forcing them to share a common behavior, but having liberties in how to create the objects and making them return the same supertype.
 > Factory Method is very good at Dependeny Inversion.

+> **Abstract Factory** Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 > **Dependeny Inversion principle** both high-level and low-level modules depending on abstraction.

+> **Singleton** Pattern ensures a class has only one instance, and provides a global point of access to it.

 ## Dependency Inversion